 The first Swiss bear sanctuary, Arosa Bear Sanctuary, is being built on an area of three hectares in the municipality of Arosa.
-From summer 2018, five bears freed from terrible conditions in southern and south-western Europe (France, Italy and Spain), will find a new home.
 The FOUR PAWS sanctuary is being built in cooperation with the Arosa tourism board.

 Sustainable animal welfare fuses with modern tourism